-And so the Ottomans sought to succeed where Suleiman failed and capture Vienna: a true jewel of the continent, a bastion of Christian Europe, and a vital strategic and trade asset.
+And so the Ottomans sought to succeed where Suleiman failed and set off to capture Vienna: a true jewel of the continent, a bastion of Christian Europe, and a vital strategic and trade asset.

 (Johann Nepomuk Höchle, Emperor Leopold I. and King Jan III.
 Sobieski in front of Vienna, undated, poil on canvas, 228 x 448 cm, Belvedere, Wien, Inv.-Nr.
 7957; Photo courtesy of and © Belvedere, Wien.
 Reproduced with permission under the terms of Creative Commons License CC BY-SA 4.0.)